Introduction

 1. Low Ceilings, Poor Light & Dark Interiors

-Common in 1970s–1980s homes across Panther Creek & Grogan’s Mill, older kitchens were built with:
+Common in 1970s–1980s homes across Panther Creek and Grogan’s Mill, older kitchens were often built with:

 - 8 ft ceilings